simonhbor/yipmarvel.github.io/_posts/2017-02-17-create-react-app.md

 layout: post
 category: coding
 tags: [react, code]
-title: Create React App: Too Much Black Box
+title: Create React App is Too Much Black Box
 ---

 I've got pretty good at setting up a quick "Hello World" React app using node.
 CDN files for Babel and React, a 5 line server file.
 Then I concentrate on making stuff.
 This week I wanted to go further and finally get modules working.
 So I tried out Create React App.
 It was very slick.
 I didn't like it.